-“The first step for job seekers is to craft their very best resume and use discretion in where you apply,” says Saah.
+“The first step for job seekers is to craft your very best resume and use discretion in where you apply,” says Saah.
 “Make sure it’s customized for the job description and the employer.
 Proving you have excellent attention to detail starts here.
 Then, if your resume is compelling, it may lead to an interview, which is your chance to get your foot in the door.”

 Getting the right resume to the right employer at the right time can be a matter of luck or a choreographed event.
 No matter what the accountant unemployment rate is, working with a staffing firm can help you uncover opportunities that match your skill set — and your dream job in accounting and finance.